-An additional cause of the development of struvite crystals in cats is that cats do not drink water naturally.
-They've evolved over a millennium to get most of their moisture from prey.
-This, partnered with dry cat food, can lead to crystal development in the cat's body.
+An underlying cause for the development of struvite crystals is that many cats are reluctant to drink water from bowls.
+They've evolved over millennia to get most of their moisture from prey.
+This, partnered with a diet of dry cat food, can lead to crystal development in the cat's urine.

 Diagnosing Struvite Crystals

-If your cat is exhibiting some of the symptoms, it is best to schedule an appointment with your veterinarian right away.
-The vet will examine your feline and might be able to feel a thicker bladder wall during the physical examination.
-The vet will likely take urine samples to examine the urine for any abnormalities.
-Additionally, ultrasounds are often used to view and determine the size, shape, location, and number of stones.
+If your cat is exhibiting some of the symptoms described above, it is best to schedule an appointment with your veterinarian right away.
+The vet will perform a physical examination and take a urine sample to examine the urine for any abnormalities.
+Bloodwork and x-rays may also be recommended.
+Additionally, ultrasounds are often used to view and determine the size, location, and number of stones present.
 This will help dictate the treatment options.
-Depending on the case, other imaging tests may be conducted to determine if there are other medical conditions that may also be present.
+Depending on the case, other tests may be conducted to determine if there are other medical conditions that may also be present.

 How to Prevent Recurrence of Struvite Crystals

 The best line of defense (and prevention) is a complete and balanced wet diet that promotes the formation of dilute and mildly acidic (pH of around 6.2 to 6.4) urine.
 High quality, over the counter wet foods are appropriate for prevention in many cases, but for cats who are at high risk for recurrence, a diet prescribed by your veterinarian may be a better option.

 Additional steps to help prevent struvite crystals from recurring include: